What is WebMAP?

 Does WebMAP migrate everything?

-No. WebMAP builds a rich architecture for your application using modern patterns and technologies like ASP.NET Core on the server side, Angular with Progress Kendo UI on the client side, aspect oriented programming (aka weaving), JSON, CSS, AJAX, and so forth.
-It will attempt to map your .NET class properties, methods, and events (PMEs) to comparable PMEs in HTML, but some PMEs may not have been mapped yet while others may not be supportable on a web application.
+No. WebMAP builds a rich architecture for your application using modern patterns and technologies like ASP.NET Core on the server side, Angular with Progress Kendo for Angular on the client side, with JSON, CSS, AJAX, and more.
+Some desktop operating system capabilities may not be supportable on a web application (printing, local storage, hardware access, etc).
 Some manual changes are inevitable when moving from desktop to web; our engineering team will be happy to consult with you on the extent of your needed changes and how to best effect them.

 How do I know if my code will migrate well?

 The assessment tool will tell you how ready your code is to migrate without the need to upload any code.
-You can run an assessment on your C#/Winforms app by registering on studio.mobilize.net and clicking "Mobilize my App".
+Download the assessment wizard to analyze your desktop source code to find out how ready it is to migrate to cloud native.